panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 `y.push(2)` now modifies the array by pushing the item `2` to it.
 And because `x` and `y` both reference the same array, loggin `x` and `y` shows the same content.

-*Note: for the sake of simplicity, I use the term the reference.
-However, in JavaScript everthing is a value, so in case of object a value to a reference is used.*
+*Note: for simplicity, I say that variables hold references to objects.
+However, in JavaScript everthing is a value, so stricter variables hold values thar are references to objects*.

 ## 4. Comparing values and references

-Understanding the difference between values and references is important when you want to compare them.
+Understanding the difference between values and references is important when you want to compare objects.

-When using the strict comparison operator `===` on values, in order 2 values to be equal, they just have to be the same value.
+When using the strict comparison operator `===` on values, 2 variables are equal if they have the same value.
 All of the below comparisons are equal:

 ```javascript
 const one = 1;